PHYtoBenthic Index for Baltic inner COastal waters is an assessment system for macrophytes (defined as angiosperms and macroalgae).

 - depth limit of rooted plants (higher plants and/or charophytes).

 Additionally a correction factor has been developed for the metric ecological significance to highlight bays having only remnant vegetation.
-If the dominance of emergent, rooted plants exceeds the dominance of submersed, rooted plants (angiosperms and charophytes), the assessment of ecological significance is downgraded even if the species composition alone is still comparable sufficient.
+If the dominance of emersed, rooted plants exceeds the dominance of submersed, rooted plants (angiosperms and charophyceae), the assessment of the ecological significance is downgraded even if the species composition alone is still comparably sufficient.

-By this the normative definitions “occurrence of sensitive species”, “abundance”, “diversity” and “species composition” of the WFD have been covered for soft bottom vegetation in the sublitoral.
-For each parameter a 5-step classification system has been developed.
-This allows evaluating, if certain vegetation elements or metrics may react different towards anthropogenic stressors.
+By this, the normative definitions “occurrence of sensitive species”, “abundance”, “diversity” and “species composition” of the WFD have been covered for soft bottom vegetation in the sublitoral.
+For each parameter a five-tier classification system has been developed.
+This allows evaluating, if certain vegetation elements or metrics react differently towards anthropogenic stressors.

-How the assessment system PHYBIBCO is to be used is described on the website Waters assessment [up to date in German only].
+How the assessment system PHYBIBCO is to be used is described on the website surface waters assessment.
+However, the information given there requires an update.